Inside CVE-2025-59287: SoapFormatter RCE in WSUS

 Detailed Findings

 After understanding the vulnerability’s technical foundation, I needed to validate that exploitation was actually possible and document the specific payload construction requirements.
 I manually reviewed published PoCs, including the th1n0 repository (4).
-I quickly noticed that it is fake: instead of implementing a real exploit chain for CVE-2025-59287, it hides and executes arbitrary malicious code inside a helper function named _initialize_core(), so I discarded it.
+I quickly noticed that it is fake: instead of implementing a real exploit chain for CVE-2025-59287, it hides and executes arbitrary malicious code inside a helper function named _initialize_core().

 The final PoC uses a SoapFormatter compatible payload generated using ysoserial.net, embedded into the MiscData key path consumed by the WSUS reporting service.
 Successful exploitation results in w3wp.exe spawning child processes under the WSUS application pool identity (Network Service).

-The debugging workflow involved verifying that the MiscData key was parsed correctly, confirming that the Base64 payload was converted to bytes, and observing the call flow into SoapUtilities.DeserializeObject.
+The debugging workflow involved verifying that the MiscData key was parsed correctly, confirming that the Base64 payload was converted and observing the call flow into SoapUtilities.DeserializeObject.

 Exploitation in the Wild